Pressure Cooker Pork Chops in Homemade Mushroom Gravy is made with fresh and all natural, homemade ingredients. No need to use canned cream of soup.

 If you use thicker pork chops, just cut your potatoes in half and cook for 6-8 minutes.

-Open the pot and remove the Pan of rice or the tray of potatoes.
+Open the pot and remove the Stainless Steel Insert Pan with the rice or potatoes.

 If you cooked potatoes, all you have to do is continue on with the Pressure Cooker Mashed Potatoes and have a one pot meal.